 Things were going very well and on my last pop up event, my sales were record high and I thanked God as I managed to pay off the $30k personal loan I had taken to open up the shop front.
 God provided and it was also during these few years after I had opened the shop in Singapore that I started encountering God and growing in my personal walk with Jesus.

 In 2018, I had my second daughter and God moved us back to Singapore with another job opportunity here and it took me almost 2 years to transition back to life in Singapore again with my 2 girls.
 I knew that Hadasity was something I could jump into again but at the same time, my heart was not fully there.
-I wanted to seek God's will and purpose for my life and not just go back to doing the same thing that I had always knew how to do for the sake of.
+I wanted to seek God's will and purpose for my life and not just go back to doing the same thing that I had always known how to do.

-However to my surprise, on the 2nd Day of the 2020, a brand new year I had a very vivid waking dream.
+However to my surprise, on the 2nd day of 2020, a brand new year, I had a very vivid waking dream.
 In that dream, I was showing an auditorium full of people a video about social causes, raising awareness for an issue, selling something to raise funds for the cause and at the same time doing a workshop corporately - it was something to do with Hadasity.
-The dream was very real to me and God speaks to me through dreams and I knew that this was from him.
+The dream was very real to me.
+God speaks to me through dreams and I knew that this was from him.

 Hadasity again, God?
 I continued to pray about the dream and when I met my close sister in Christ Grace and shared the dream with her, she shared similar kingdom purpose business dreams that God had placed on my heart and we started to pray and dream about it together and wondered what that would look like.
-April 2020, just a year after I had closed the business, God breathed new life and purpose into Hadasity and we our first collection and the business RE-BIRTHED.
+April 2020, just a year after I had closed the business, God breathed new life and purpose into Hadasity.
+We released our first collection and the business RE-BIRTHED.
 Hadasity was BORN, AGAIN.

 Starting from zero with a new found purpose - LIFE GIVING was exactly what we wanted to do.
 GIVE LIFE through design.
 We dream of partnering and supporting NGOS all over the world to love on widows, orphans, the impoverished women and provide jobs through our business, collections and stories we tell.

-Wiring again kickstarted the baby walking, but as we walked we transitioned into other forms of story telling through other collections like our Koumi Jewelry and Phos Wear.
+Wiring again kickstarted the baby walking, but as we walked, we transitioned into other forms of story telling through other collections like our 18K Letters Jewelry and Phos Wear.

-Hadasity has been a business adventure ( with many risks to take and stepping into the unknown) and at the same time a faith journey, spiritually.
-God has weaved the lives of many of our customers into his heart through the jewelry as he speaks and draws them to himself and I got to share the heart of God and minister to our customers along the way.
+Hadasity has been a business adventure (with many risks to take and stepping into the unknown) and at the same time a faith journey, spiritually.
+God has woven the lives of many of our customers into His heart through the jewelry as He speaks and draws them to Himself and I got to share the heart of God and minister to our customers along the way.
 That has been my greatest source of income and has been making me feel rich in the bank of my heart.